 Urban South Brewery

 New Orleans’ Garden District neighborhood is becoming known as the Crescent City’s craft beer headquarters.
-Urban South Brewery, located within walking distance of NOLA Brewing Company and Courtyard Brewery, is the new kid on the block.
+Urban South Brewery, located within a five-minute drive of NOLA Brewing Company, Port Orleans Brewing Co. and Miel Brewery & Taproom, is now the largest brewery by volume in New Orleans, and the second-largest in Louisiana.

 When asked why Urban South placed itself literally between its competition, founder and president Jacob Landry believes it’s a matter of creating a community.
 “There’s synergy with those breweries nearby,” he says.
 “Our philosophy is, ‘a rising tide lifts all boats.’